-Proposal 1.
-Election of directors Description Election of George Bravante, Jr., Hervé Couturier, Gary Kusin, Gail Mandel, Sean Menke, Phyllis Newhouse, Karl Peterson, Zane Rowe, Gregg Saretsky, John Scott, and Wendi Sturgis to serve a one-year term Board Voting Recommendation FOR these nominees 2.
-Ratification of appointment of auditors Ratification of the appointment of Ernst & Young LLP as our independent auditors for 2021 FOR Approval of our 2021 Omnibus Incentive Compensation Plan Approval of our 2021 Omnibus Incentive Compensation Plan, to replace our 2019 Omnibus Incentive Compensation Plan and increase the number of shares authorized for issuance under our equity-based compensation plans FOR Advisory, non-binding vote on the compensation of our named executive officers Approval, on an advisory and non-binding basis, of our named executive officers' 2020 compensation FOR 5.
-Advisory, non-binding vote on the frequency of the advisory vote on the compensation of our named executive officers Approval, on an advisory and non-binding basis, of the frequency of the advisory vote on our named executive officers' compensation ONE YEAR
+Proposal Description Board Voting Recommendation 1.
+Election of directors Election of George Bravante, Jr., Hervé Couturier, Gail Mandel, Sean Menke, Phyllis Newhouse, Karl Peterson, Zane Rowe, Gregg Saretsky, John Scott, and Wendi Sturgis to serve a one-year term FOR these nominees 2.
+Ratification of appointment of auditors Ratification of the appointment of Ernst & Young LLP as our independent auditors for 2022 FOR 3.
+Approval of our 2022 Director Equity Compensation Plan Approval of our 2022 Director Equity Compensation Plan, to replace our 2019 Director Equity Compensation Plan and increase the number of shares authorized for issuance under our equity-based compensation plan for directors FOR 4.Advisory,non-binding vote on the compensation of our named executive officers Approval, on an advisory and non-binding basis, of our named executive officers' 2022 compensation FOR Sabre Sabre Corpo oration 2022 Proxy Statement 1